fsa006/PLUFF/README.md

 -	Low case - Demand Forecast implies a demand where the company is NOT interested in purchasing a warehouse and is outsourcing the logistics services to another company.
 -	High case - Demand Forecast implies a demand where the company will need to purchase its own warehouse to manage annual demand and support long-term success.

-Id.
-Demand Forecast	CMO Location	Incoterms	Warehouse	3PL 1	Low case	Cork (IE)	EXW	External	Distribution + Warehousing 2	High case	Cork (IE)	EXW	Internal	Distribution
+**Id.1	**
+Demand Forecast: Low Case.
+CMO Location: Cork (IE).
+Incoterms: EXW.
+Warehouse: External.
+3PL: Distribution + Warehousing

+**Id.2**
+Demand Forecast: High Case.
+CMO Location: Cork (IE).
+Incoterms: EXW.
+Warehouse: Internal.
+3PL: Distribution.

+**Id.3**
+Demand Forecast: Low/High Case.
-3	Low/High case	Cork (IE) or Leeds (UK)	CIP	Internal	Distribution
+CMO Location: Cork (IE) or Leeds (UK).
+Incoterms: CIP.
+Warehouse: Internal.
+3PL: Distribution.

 Finally, based on the network scenarios defined, the authors have decided the ideal models to provide the optimal solution to each.